apache/trafficserver/doc/developer-guide/core-architecture/rpc.en.rst

 Message Passing
 ===============

-Sequence diagram for a command sent from |TCtl| to when it is recieved by a plugin.
+Sequence diagram for a command sent from |TCtl| to when it is received by a plugin.

 .. figure:: ../../uml/images/RPC-sequence-diagram.svg